 Women's Support Group began in 2000 under the guidance and leadership of former employees, volunteers, and staff from the YWCA and Planned Parenthood.
 The level of connection and commitment developed over time, and has been a significant resource for women in the Schenectady community.
-Pre-COVID, this group met every Thursday to discuss addiction, abuse, homelessness, love and loss, in a covenant of confidentiality.
-The facilitators offer the participants opportunities to grow, with the occasional outside speaker, arts and crafts, and self-care.
-The spring of 2021, we began gradually bringing women's group back together.
-Group participants readily came back and are deeply grateful for the continuation of this important service connection.
+Due to COVID-19 the group meetings have been put on hold.

-Men's Support Group celebrates six years of camaraderie.
+Men's Support Group began in 2015.
 The facilitators of this group lead the discussion on topics such as health, parenting, community, violence, being role models, and Spirituality.
 Guest speakers lead discussions on more sensitive topics such as terminal illness and trauma and loss.
 Men come together to share their thoughts and feelings and to work toward breaking down the barriers that confine them.
-The group meets at the State Street Presbyterian Church on Catherine Street every Thursday from 11:30 am - 1:00 pm.
-The group meetings were put on hold due to COVID, however plans are developing to bring this essential group back together.
+The group meets at the State Street Presbyterian Church on Catherine Street.
+Due to COVID-19 the group meetings have been put on hold.